Budget

 If participating in research is viewed as something different to ‘work’ then other ways to reward and recognise citizen contributions should be developed.

-The phase two project plan of ParticipatoryResearch@Bath outlines more details of the approach and activities that will be delivered as part of the project.
+The ParticipatoryResearch@Bath End of phase two report outlines our approach and activities that have been delivered as part of the project.

 Discover some of our thinking and learning on participatory research from the project.